AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 </script>
 <p></p>

 IMPORTANT!
-Here, prior to making the clip call, we precede the clip region by the exact same shape, that is slightly larger and has a fill.
-This makes sure that the previous pattern doesn't overlap with the new one.
-Which would look like that:
+Here, to improve visual separation, prior to making the clip call, we precede the clip region by the exact same shape, that is slightly larger and has a fill.
+This makes sure that the previous pattern doesn't overlap with the new one and has some padding in between itself and the previous layer.
+If we would use shapes that have no fill, we end up with something that looks like this:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">